zicher3d-org/domemaster-stereo-shader/mentalray/Domemaster3D Installer/Domemaster3D Readme-Short.txt

   Added DomeViewer image projection support for the Facebook 360 Pyramid, LG360 Camera, and the Samsung Gear 360 Camera image projections.

-  Updated the Dome Diagnostics script.
+  Updated the Dome Diagnostics script

 Version 1.9.3
 -------------